orsinium-labs/testo/README.md

 # testo

-Go testing fraework for matching JSON payloads against a pattern.
+Go testing framework for matching a JSON payload against a pattern.

-THe pattern is a subset of JSON with some additional keywords that is then converted into a [valdo](github.com/orsinium-labs/valdo) validator.
+The pattern is a subset of JSON with some additional keywords that is then converted into a [valdo](github.com/orsinium-labs/valdo) validator.

 ## Installation